Channing Frye: New York Knicks (2005–2007)

-Frye was selected with the eighth overall pick in the 2005 NBA draft by the New York Knicks.
+Frye was selected with the eighth overall pick in the 2005 NBA draft by his hometown the New York Knicks.
 He scored a season-high 30 points twice during the 2005–06 season.
 On March 21, 2006, he sprained his left knee ligament in a game against the Toronto Raptors when Raptors guard Andre Barrett lost his balance and smashed his shoulder into Frye's knee, causing Frye to miss the rest of the season.

 During the 2006–07 season, power forward David Lee led the team in rebounding and field goal percentage, and was statistically superior to Frye in almost every category, but Knicks' head coach Isiah Thomas, until February 3, 2007, kept Frye in the starting lineup.
 Thomas' rationale was that Frye was a superior perimeter shooter, and his perimeter shooting would make it harder for teams to double team Knicks leading scorer Eddy Curry.
 On February 3, in a game against the Orlando Magic, Thomas took Frye out of the starting lineup and replaced him with little-used center, Jerome James.
 James had only appeared in 19 of the Knicks' 48 games, and averaged 2.7 points and 1.9 rebounds in those games.
 Thomas explained the change, saying, "I think Jerome is one of the best defensive big men in the game in terms of the center position."
 Frye was selected to the 2005–06 NBA All-Rookie first team, and finished fifth in points (45) behind Chris Paul (58), Charlie Villanueva (56), Andrew Bogut (55), and Deron Williams (46).